Tibule12/ISV-Portal/docs/optional-azure/deploy-static.md

-This file has been moved to `docs/optional-azure/deploy-static.md`.
+# Deploy static prototype files to Azure Static Web Apps or Blob Storage

-If you wish to use Azure Static Web Apps or Azure Storage for the static prototype, see `docs/optional-azure/deploy-static.md` for optional instructions.
-For SharePoint-only usage, this is not required.
+This page describes two easy ways to host the `prototype` static files:

 ## Option A — Azure Static Web Apps (recommended for SPAs)